aimeele97/DataAnalytics_SQLprojects/Project3_Bike_Sale_Analysis/README.md

 9. What are the top three bikes sold in each product category?
 10. How does customer segmentation (based on RFM analysis) impact overall sales performance?

-## Key Findings
-- 2017 was the best-selling year, but there has been a decline since then, with a notable drop in sales starting in June 2018.
-- New York contributed about 65% of total revenue.
-Targeted marketing efforts should focus on this state.
-- Cruisers accounted for 29% of total sales, with Electra being the top brand.
-- 44% of customers were regulars, highlighting opportunities for enhanced loyalty programs.

-## Recommendations

-- Since New York is the largest market and a major revenue contributor, it’s crucial to enhance our presence there.
-Strategies should include targeted marketing campaigns, improving customer engagement, and forming partnerships with local businesses to boost sales.
-- Consider promotional campaigns specifically for cruisers to capitalize on this strong market segment.
-- Strengthen customer retention through enhanced loyalty programs that reward frequent purchases and engagement.

 ## Sample SQL Queries Used in the Analysis

 __What were the total orders, quantity sold, and revenue generated each year?__